 Cyclists have more direct, safe and pleasant journeys if their routes are separated from the routes taken by drivers.
 This video shows examples of how on the west of Assen, cycle-routes are mostly quite separate from driving routes.
 By this I don't only mean that cycle-paths run alongside the roads, but that the routes themselves are different.
 It is increasingly common in the Netherlands that cycling and driving routes are unravelled from one another.

-I've shown all the possible through routes by car, note that they do not join up in the top left corner where a road runs under the motorway bridge next to a cycle-path.
-However, I've only shown the relatively heavily used through routes by bike.
-In fact, every street can be used as a through route by bike and I could have drawn a grid of red lines over the bottom right corner of the map.
-These streets are not useful through routes by car.
+I've shown all the possible through routes by car on the map but note that they do not join up in the top left corner where a road runs under the motorway bridge next to a cycle-path.
+By comparison, I've only shown the relatively heavily used bicycle through routes.
+In fact, while drivers have relatively few through routes to choose from, every road and street on the map except for the one car only road (on which there is a traffic light) and the motorway can be used as a through route by bike.
+The majority of the map have been drawn as solid red for bikes, even though these residential streets are not useful through routes by car.

 |Driving between one traffic light and another, on a road|